davidmyersdev/website/content/blog/a-guide-to-customizing-the-zsh-shell-prompt.md

 ## Closing

-I hope this article helped shed some light on the shell prompt syntax.
+I hope this article helped to shed some light on the shell prompt syntax.
 It was a lot of fun to write while experimenting with my own prompt (which you can see at the top of this page).
-As a final note, I would love to share [octo](https://github.com/writewithocto/octo) - a hackable, offline-first markdown editor for notes, code snippets, and writing that runs entirely in-browser.
+As a final note, I would love to share [Octo](https://octo.app) - a modern markdown editor for notes, code snippets, and writing that runs entirely in-browser.
 It's free and open source, and working on it gives me a lot of ideas and inspiration for the articles I write.
 Thank you, and happy coding. ✌️